StarlaneStudios/vscode-comment-anchors/README.md

 ## Custom anchor tags

-Use `commentAnchors.tags.list` to configure the anchor tags.
+Use `commentAnchors.tags.anchors` to configure the anchor tags.
 Below is a list of properties each tag can have.

 **Required properties:**
-- tag - *Specifies the name of the tag*
 - scope - *The scope of a tag.
 Specifying "file" will only make these visible in the 'File Anchors' list, while "hidden" completely hides it from the anchor list*
 - highlightColor - *The color used for highlighting the tag*